casualcore/casual/README.md

 ### Contribution guidelines ###

 * We have to get this whole project documented and organized before we define these guidelines.
-* But if you made improvements, please keep the same look and feel of the code.
+* But if you make improvements, please keep the same look and feel of the code.

 ### Contact ###